 It is important to note that these limitations are common to all published research on predictive performance of P-CRA models.
 In particular, the same analysis of reporting and potential assessment of calibration based on published research performed and described in this paper can be replicated exactly for all the studies in Table 1 (see Figure S2-S3)

-Figure S1: (a) Distributions of the forecast probabilities of new caries for the children that did and did developed new caries in [Campus et al., 2012].
+Figure S1: (a) Distributions of the forecast probabilities of new caries for the children that did and did not developed new caries in [Campus et al., 2012].
 The distributions are represented as rescaled histograms.
 Note that for the histogram of children that did not developed new caries the y-axis has been reversed. (b) Approximate standard calibration plot for the data in [Campus et al., 2012].
-Five bins of the same size, and middle point of the bin bins have been used to build the plot.
+Five bins of the same size, and middle point of the bins have been used to build the plot.
+Dots represent the observed versus predicted probabilities per bin with the sample size of the bin in parenthesis (and are joined by a solid line).
+The dashed line represents the ideal 45º line of perfect calibration,

 Figure S2: Approximate calibration plots for the prospective studies in Table 1.
 Study population: preschool and school children.
 Only studies with at least four risk categories have been considered.
 NUS-CRA denotes the National University of Singapore Caries Risk Assessment model.
+Dots represent the observed versus predicted probabilities per risk category with the sample size of the risk category reported next to each point.
+The solid gray and black lines joint the dots corresponding to the Cariogram and the NUS-CRA model respectively.
+The ideal 45º line of perfect calibration is represented as a dashed line.

 Figure S3: Approximate calibration plot for the prospective studies in Table 1.
 Study population: young adults and elderly.
 Only studies with at least four risk categories have been considered.
+Dots represent the observed versus predicted probabilities per risk category with the sample size of the risk category reported next to each point.
+The solid gray and black lines joint the dots corresponding to the Cariogram and the NUS-CRA model respectively.
+The ideal 45º line of perfect calibration is represented as a dashed line.